 According to a 2018 study by Juniper Research, spending by retailers on artificial intelligence tools will grow almost fourfold between 2018 and 2022, reaching $7.3 billion per annum – up from an estimated $2 billion in 2018.
 By 2022, the research found that retailers will be investing in AI tools to improve everything from customer service to sentiment analytics, automated marketing and demand forecasting.

 AI, Machine Learning and Predictive Analytics Best Practice Guide

 Econsultancy’s AI, Machine Learning and Predictive Analytics Best Practice Guide provides marketers with a practical and useful guide that comprehensively covers the key areas involved in the application of AI/ML and predictive analytics – the practice of applying machine learning or statistics to past data to predict the future – to augment marketing practice and enhance customer experience.

 Six case studies of machine-learning powered email marketing

 Machine learning has changed the game for email marketers.
 Once hyped as the ‘next big thing’, it is now being put into practice by a wide range of businesses to improve the effectiveness of email.

 Latest Research, Trends and Best Practice

-You’ll find this and a wealth of other charts and statistics related to AI in the Internet Statistics Database, for you to browse, save and export.
+You’ll find a wealth of charts and statistics related to AI in the Internet Statistics Database, for you to browse, save and export.